The History of Women’s Fitness

 Woman working out using dumbbells

-Lotte Berk was a German dancer and wellness instructor who sought to advance women’s health and fitness journey.
+Lotte Berk was a German dancer and wellness class instructor who sought to advance women’s health and fitness journey.

 Facing Unrealistic Standards

-Berk was instrumental in helping empower women of the mid-twentieth century, encouraging them to seek a healthy physical shape through workout classes and programs.
+Berk was instrumental in helping empower women of the mid-twentieth century, encouraging them to seek a healthy physical shape through workout classes and nutrition programs.

 The Invention of Barre

 After feeling Nazi Germany, Berk created her workout class—Barre—which drew on ballet moves and training positions that concentrated on building core stability.
-She prioritized steady movement and cardio training through weekly classes taught in her makeshift women’s fitness center in her basement.

 Judi Sheppard Missett

 Judi Sheppard Missett is an American dancer and instructor who sought to advance women’s health.
+She’s also the founder of Jazzercise, a fitness dance studio that focuses on “combining dancercise, martial arts, and strength training with popular music for a full-body workout.”

 Jazzercise